Word Gems

 K. To make the consideration “adequate,” not just “more”?

-E. I believe so.
-The consideration needs to be more valuable.
+E. The consideration needs to be more valuable.
 And I’m thinking of something Day Star said about the coming betrayal incident – we’ll each get a turn at feeling unjustly treated.
 This would suggest that each of us takes a risk and makes oneself vulnerable, which likely means that secret feelings will be revealed.

 K. Rejection at that point could seem very unjust and cause much